websterling/LHCstatus2/README.md

-# LHCstatus
+# LHCstatus2
-Simple Web app for monitoring status of LHC at CERN
+Simple Web app for monitoring status of LHC at CERN with the addition of the LHC Announcer